New England Journal of Medicine July 27, 2017

 Setting

-Population Men aged ≥18 years with newly diagnosed, histologically/cytologically confirmed metastatic prostate cancer and at least two of three high-risk factors: Gleason score ≥8, presence of ≥3 bone lesions, or presence of measurable visceral metastasis.
+Population Men with newly diagnosed, high-risk, metastatic, castration-sensitive prostate cancer (high-risk defined as ≥2 of: Gleason score ≥8, ≥3 bone lesions, measurable visceral metastasis).

-Intervention Abiraterone acetate (1,000 mg daily) plus prednisone (5 mg daily) in combination with androgen deprivation therapy.
+Intervention Abiraterone acetate (1,000 mg once daily) plus prednisone (5 mg once daily) plus concurrent androgen-deprivation therapy (ADT).

 Study Limitations